Redgate Flyway

 The aim of this work is to allow Flyway to more easily use non-JDBC database connectivity.
 Flyway was originally built around JDBC so the structure of the API heavily influences Flyway's architecture and capabilities.

 JDBC requires each request to be a separate statement.
-In some cases this is trivial but some databases have a complex SQL dialect requiring a complex parser with Flyway to break down a migration into it's component statements.
+In some cases this is trivial but some databases require a complex parser with Flyway to break down a migration into it's component statements.
 This doesn't particularly add value, it's just a requirement of the JDBC API and so using a native driver, like mongosh, simplifies Flyway by leveraging existing capabilities of 3rd party tools.

-In the case of MongoDB, the existing JDBC support is provided by a JDBC wrapper around mongosh but we're not totally happy with the library (it's not very performant in Flyway).
-By moving onto the new implementation you gain greater performance as Flyway can directly call mongosh) as well as allowing use of the JSON migration type that was previously not possible.
+In the case of MongoDB, the existing JDBC support is provided by a JDBC wrapper around mongosh but we're not totally happy with the library (it's slow and large in Flyway).
+By moving onto the new implementation you gain greater performance as Flyway can directly call mongosh as well as allowing use of the JSON migration type that was previously not possible.

 Availability